On the Road to Chiapas

 From there I’ll embark on GeoEx’s nine-day Mexico: Maya Traditions in Chiapas tour, visiting traditional Maya villages and rain forest communities, meeting weavers and ceramicists, learning about ancient religious ceremonies and modern indigenous movements, venturing into the hearts of canyons and jungles, and exploring the ruins at Yaxchilán, Bonampak, and Palenque.

-In preparation for this trip, I have spent the past week traveling in my mind.
+In preparation for my trip to Chiapas, I have spent the past week traveling in my mind.
 I began by reading the GeoEx itinerary, then moved on to the guidebooks and maps I had bought.
 As seems to happen inevitably, as soon as I began this journey, serendipities emerged.
 I discovered that a college classmate of mine, Mary Miller, is considered one of the country’s preeminent scholars of Maya society and art, and wrote the definitive book on those marvelous murals at Bonampak.
 I was able to contact her, and her gracious emails enthusing about the wonders that await have made me even more excited about this adventure.

 When we think of travel, we often focus on the act of traveling, the time that we spend on the ground in a place—but for me, the journey always begins well before I set foot in my destination.
 The trip starts with the preparation: I buy guidebooks and maps, research online, seek out other books that will illuminate the culture and landscape I’m about to encounter.
 For me, this preparation is an integral part of the experience.
 And so my journey to Mexico has already begun.